The ESP32 chip comes with 48 pins with multiple functions. Not all pins are exposed in all ESP32 development boards, and some pins cannot be used.

 Pins HIGH at Boot

-Some GPIOs change its state to HIGH or output PWM signals at boot or reset.
+Some GPIOs change their state to HIGH or output PWM signals at boot or reset.
 This means that if you have outputs connected to these GPIOs you may get unexpected results when the ESP32 resets or boots.

 - GPIO 1